apache/druid/docs/operations/web-console.md

 ![Tasks](../assets/web-console-0.7-tasks.png)

-Click on the magnifying glass for any task to see more detail about it.
+Click the magnifying glass icon for any task to see more detail about it.

 ![Tasks status](../assets/web-console-09-task-status.png)